 That said, most insurance companies will forgive your driving mistakes after 3 to 5 years.

-So, make sure to shop around if 3 years have passed since your last speeding ticket.
+So, make sure to shop around if three years have passed since your last speeding ticket.
 Who knows, you may find a company that offers you a lower insurance premium.

 (Image Source: The Zebra)

-While insurance companies are not allowed to use your credit score to determine the costs of your car insurance in four states — California, Hawaii, Massachusetts, and Michigan — for the rest, your score is fair game.
+Insurance companies are not allowed to use your credit score to determine the costs of your car insurance in four states — California, Hawaii, Massachusetts, Michigan, and Washington.
+For the rest, your score is fair game.

 The main thing that interests insurance providers is whether you have made any recent insurance claims.